z4kn4fein/stashbox/docs/docs/guides/lifetimes.md

 </CodeDescPanel>

 ## Custom lifetime
-Suppose you'd like to use a custom lifetime.
-In that case, you can create your implementation by inheriting either from `FactoryLifetimeDescriptor` or from `ExpressionLifetimeDescriptor`, depending on how do you want to manage the given service instances.
-Then you can pass it to the `WithLifetime()` configuration method.
+If you'd like to use a custom lifetime, you can create your implementation by inheriting either from `FactoryLifetimeDescriptor` or from `ExpressionLifetimeDescriptor`, depending on how do you want to manage the service instances.

 - **ExpressionLifetimeDescriptor**: With this, you can build your lifetime with the expression form of the service instantiation.
   ```cs